sowoi/nextcloud-talk-bot/docs/index.md

 Not a developer?
 There is a fully automated bash script that you can run on your NextcloudServer to do the installation and configuration: See [Commands](NextcloudCommands).
+For those who don't want to use a bash script, there is also an Ansible script: See [AnsiblePlaybook](AnsiblePlaybook).

 ## Configuration